devopsdays/devopsdays-web/content/events/2018-singapore/propose.md

 <hr>

+To submit a presentation visit our <a href="https://www.papercall.io/devopsdays-singapore-2018" target="_blank">Papercall</a> site.

 ### Conference Theme

 Our theme this year is the DevOps feedback loop.
 As DevOps practioners, we need insights into our processes and how effectively our teams are operating (an indicator of how well our DevOps adoption strategy is working).
 We need insights into our system health (modern systems are dynamic: cloud, microservices, container-based architectures change state all the time, resulting in more complex failure scenarios).
 We need insights into the risks we are exposed to and finally, we need insights into user behaviour and experiences to drive our feature development.